brightcove/brightcove-player-sdk-ios/README.md

 Finally, when playing background videos (and particularly when using playlists), you should use the iOS `MPRemoteCommandCenter` API to give the user playback control on the lock screen and in the control center.
 Note that `MPRemoteCommandCenter` is only available in iOS 7.1 and later; if you need to support iOS 7.0, you should use `UIApplication`'s `beginReceivingRemoteControlEvents` and `endReceivingRemoteControlEvents`.

-**Important PiP Note:** When you want to support background audio and Picture in Picture on the same player, you must update the `pictureInPictureActive` property on `BCOVPlaybackController` with the Picture in Picture status.
-If you are using `AVPlayerViewController`, you can use the `playerViewControllerDidStartPictureInPicture:` and `playerViewControllerDidStopPictureInPicture:` delegate methods to update this property.
+**Important Picture in Picture Note:** When you want to support background audio and Picture in Picture on the same player, you must update the `pictureInPictureActive` property on `BCOVPlaybackController` with the Picture in Picture status.
 If you are using the `AVPictureInPictureController`, you can use the `pictureInPictureControllerDidStartPictureInPicture:` and `pictureInPictureControllerDidStopPictureInPicture:` delegate methods to update this property.

-**Important AVPlayerViewController Note:** When using AVPlayerViewController, you must set `allowsBackgroundAudioPlayback` to `YES` on the `BCOVPlaybackController` and must also separate the `AVPlayerViewController` from the `AVPlayer` when entering the background and reattach it when the app becomes active.

 [tqa1668]: https://developer.apple.com/library/ios/qa/qa1668